Disclaimer: This is my personal view based on my experiences and not connected with the organization I work or any other companies.

 First thing, as we know every year, every company removes a certain percentage of the employees on performance grounds – in other words – non-performing employees, but companies have started mass layoffs in recent times.
 This doesn’t mean that the companies are only removing the employee but soon they will start the recruitment process again to fill the gap.

-People in the industry, from last 10-15 years (including me) will be the one who will be impacted due to these layoffs.
+People in the industry, from the last 10-15 years (including me) will be the ones who will be impacted due to these layoffs.
 That brings us to a question – WHY are companies are removing existing workforce and recruiting new?
 Who is responsible for this?
-It’s not just company or the foreign policies, but some extend employees too.
-People with 10-15 year of experience are also the one who prefer to work in traditional IT environment whereas IT has changed drastically in last 5 years.
+It’s not just company or foreign policies, but some extend employees too.
+People with 10-15 years of experience are also the ones who prefer to work in a traditional IT environment whereas IT has changed drastically in the last 5 years.
 So, what we do now?
-Is it a dead end for us?
-No it’s not.
+Is it a dead-end for us?
+No, it’s not.
 Let’s analyze the mistakes we are making and identify solutions.

 I attended two trainings last year, which were related to Cloud computing.
 In both the training, at a certain point of time, one or two attendees had asked the trainer why they should understand storage or network. i.e. as a System Admin, what is the relevance of them having to learn network or storage concepts?
 This completely shows the ignorance towards the new technologies.
 Traditional IT has different teams/towers or departments which take care of specific technology online like backup/storage/Wintel/Linux but with the cloud, one administrator will be playing all these roles.

 There is no place for Hard Work; Smart Work is trending now.
 The technical upgrade is not enough now but non-technical skills are also playing a very crucial role today.
-Earlier everyone has set of instructions to perform or follow (from start to end) but now we should be dynamic, there are no instructions; it is expected that one should able to take decisions or perform any activities with very minimum instructions.
-The more assistance (spoon feeding) you require, the lesser will be the productivity of your team, as it requires double the effort to explain/assist someone and get it done.
+Earlier everyone has set of instructions to perform or follow (from start to end) but now we should be dynamic, there are no instructions; it is expected that one should able to make decisions or perform any activities with very minimal instructions.
+The more assistance (spoon-feeding) you require, the lesser will be the productivity of your team, as it requires double the effort to explain/assist someone and get it done.